Eva Naranjo

+5 times world champion.
+5 times European champion.
+9 times champion of Spain.

 Martial arts career

 In March 2009, Naranjo fought Seda Aygün for the WAKO World Bantamweight title.
 She won the fight by unanimous decision.

 She took part in the 2010 IFMA World Amateur Championships.
 She took the first place in the tournament.

 In March 2015, Naranjo fought Kwanjai Sorporlor Chaiyaphum for the WPMF World Super Flyweight title.
 She won the fight by KO.

 She was scheduled to fight Davinia Perez for the WBC International title, on June 29, 2018.
 Naranjo won the fight by a unanimous decision.

 Following this victory, Naranjo was scheduled to fight Mariana Juárez for WBC World Bantamweight title on March 2, 2019.
 Juárez won the fight by unanimous decision.